Skip to main content

 Ministry for Pacific Peoples

-The Ministry for Pacific peoples is the principal advisor on policies and intervention that improve outcomes for Pacific Peoples.
+The Ministry for Pacific Peoples is the Crown's principal advisor on policies and interventions aimed at improving outcomes for Pacific peoples in Aotearoa.
+By using our extensive networks with Pacific communities across the country, as well as our knowledge and understanding of Pacific people, cultures, and values, we influence public policy, programme and service decisions affecting Pacific Aotearoa.
 There is a range of funding available for Pacific communities, youth, and established providers.

 Ministry of Youth Development